luoyan0517/WebApi/_posts/2015-01-16-case-insensitive.md

 category: OData Parser Extension
 ---

-Let's show how to expand the default OData Uri Parser behaviour:
+Let's show how to extend the default OData Uri Parser behavior:

 ### Basic Case Insensitive Support
-User can configure as below to support basic case-insensitive parser behaviour.
+User can configure as below to support basic case-insensitive parser behavior.

 {% highlight csharp %}
 HttpConfiguration config = …
-config.EnableCaseInsensitive(true);
+config.EnableCaseInsensitive(caseInsensitive: true);
 config.MapODataServiceRoute("odata", "odata", edmModel);
 {% endhighlight %}
 **Note**: Case insensitive flag enables both for metadata and key-words, not only on path segment, but also on query option.